Suzanne Moore

-Suzanne Lynn Moore (born 17 July 1958) is an English journalist.
+Suzanne Lynn Moore (born 17 July 1958) is an English journalist and anti-transgender campaigner.

 Early life and education

 Moore is the daughter of an American father and a working-class British mother, who split up during her childhood.
 As a child, she was told that her mother had been adopted in infancy when her adoptive parents found her in a Salvation Army orphanage following their only son's death.
 Moore said: "The older I get, the more I see that the story I was told cannot possibly be true, and that my mother was probably not a tiny baby at all when she was adopted."
 She grew up in Ipswich and attended Northgate Grammar School for Girls.
 Moore ran away from home at 16 and moved out aged 17 to live in a bedsit.

 After various jobs in Britain and overseas, including waitressing, shop work and door-to-door sales, Moore embarked on a psychology degree at Middlesex Polytechnic, but soon switched to cultural studies.
 She began a PhD and journalism career simultaneously after graduation, but ceased work on her doctorate after 18 months.